-- a) Applicants wishing to participate in the National Association of Boards of Pharmacy Transfer of Scores Program must comply with all the requirements of the National Association of Boards of Pharmacy regarding the transfer of scores including but not limited to the submission to the National Association of Boards of Pharmacy the completed and signed NAPLEX SCORE TRANSFER FORM with accompanying fee (non-refundable). - b) For individuals seeking licensure in Rhode Island, the Board of Pharmacy will only accept scores submitted directly by the National Association of Boards of Pharmacy.
-Furthermore, each individual seeking licensure in this state must submit an application for licensure to the Department in accordance with section 4.0 herein and must meet all other statutory and regulatory requirements herein. - c) Applicants participating in the Transfer of Scores Program shall complete the Multistate Jurisprudence Examination, as described in section 5.1.1(b) herein, within six months of application to the Rhode Island Board of Pharmacy.
+- (a) Applicants wishing to participate in the National Association of Boards of Pharmacy Transfer of Scores Program must comply with all the requirements of the National Association of Boards of Pharmacy regarding the transfer of scores including but not limited to the submission to the National Association of Boards of Pharmacy the completed and signed NAPLEX SCORE TRANSFER FORM with accompanying fee (non-refundable). - (b) For individuals seeking licensure in Rhode Island, the Board of Pharmacy will only accept scores submitted directly by the National Association of Boards of Pharmacy.
+Furthermore, each individual seeking licensure in this state must submit an application for licensure to the Department in accordance with §4.0 of these Regulations and must meet all other statutory and regulatory requirements in these Regulations. - (c) Applicants participating in the Transfer of Scores Program shall complete the Multistate Jurisprudence Examination, as described in section §5.1.1(b) of these Regulations, within six months of application to the Rhode Island Board of Pharmacy.